-Following a 14-day trial, a jury returned a verdict in favor of William Edward Busch, Jr. ("Busch"), appellee, and his wife Kathleen.1 The jury found that Busch suffered from mesothelioma caused by exposure to asbestos-containing insulation products installed by Wallace & Gale Co. ("W&G") during the construction of Loch Raven High School ("LRHS").
+Following a 14-day trial, a jury returned a verdict in the Circuit Court for Baltimore City in favor of William Edward Busch, Jr. ("Busch"), appellee, and his wife Kathleen.
+The jury found that Busch suffered from mesothelioma caused by exposure to asbestos-containing insulation products installed by Wallace & Gale Co. ("W&G") during the construction of Loch Raven High School ("LRHS").
 Busch worked as a steamfitter during the construction of LRHS.
 W&G was the predecessor to Wallace and Gale Asbestos Settlement Trust ("WGAST"), appellant.

-In this appeal, WGAST presents two questions2 for our consideration, which we have rephrased as five questions as follows:
+In this appeal, WGAST presents two questions for our consideration, which we have rephrased as five questions as follows: